 Chris and Anne have been together for many years, both as performers and in real life, but the seeds of the group were sown when they started going to the song session at the Star Inn in Bath (still very much going on Sundays).
 There they met Rob and after a while it felt natural for the three of us to start singing together since we’d done so much of it at the Star.
-It also seemed natural to invite Owen, Sue and Tim to join us when they could as they also were regulars at the Star and knew our material nearly as well as we did from listening to us sing it in the sessions.

 Here are some short biographies of the group.